Miss Andretti: Honours

 Miss Andretti was awarded the title of Australia’s champion racehorse in 2007 as well as the Williams Inglis & Son Champion Sprinter and the Sky Channel Most Popular Racehorse.
-She has been nominated for inclusion in the West Australian 2010 Racing Industry Hall Of Fame, to be decided later this year.
+She was inducted into the West Australian Racing Industry Hall Of Fame in 2012.

 A book on Miss Andretti's career was published in 2011.
 Princess: The Miss Andretti Story was written by former West Australian Trotting Association commentator John Hunt and published by Random House Books.